amartellram/pluralsight-java-cert/README.md

 ### Collecting streams in detail

-Collect = mutable reduction
+Collect = mutable reduction.
 A collection operation reduces a stream into a mutable result container

 Reduce = immutable reduction